api3dao/vitepress-docs/docs/explore/introduction/decentralized-apis.md

 based on multiple use cases.
 These consist of:

 1. Self-funded data feeds (single-source)
-2. Managed data feeds (multi-source and under development)
+2. Managed data feeds (multi-source)
 3. Service Coverage (under design and development)
 4. Oracle Extractable Value (under design and development)